Loupau38/Fake-ShapeBot-2.0/operationGraphDoc.md

 ## Additional parameters

 - `public` (default : false) : When true, the resulting graph will be sent publicly in the channel the command was executed in.
-Error messages are always sent privately regardless of this parameter.
+Error messages will also be sent publicly if this parameter is set to true.
 - `see_shape_vars` (default : false) : For every shape on the graph, it will display the corresponding shape variable number and will also send via text the shape codes associated with every shape variable.